 - Hit buy.
 It’s as easy as that!

 If you choose to invest in all 500 stocks, you’ll find that it’s a very expensive method of investing as you may need to pay trading fees on every single stock you purchase.
-Some of the stocks in the S&P 500 are also valued in hundreds of dollars, so you’d need to invest thousands of pounds in order to get exposure to all companies in the index.
+Some of the stocks in the S&P 500 are also valued in the hundreds of dollars, so you’d need to invest tens of thousands of rupees in order to get exposure to all companies in the index.